SojalKadam90/DSProjects/README.md

 # DSProjects
-In this repository you will find my all Ds projects
+In this repository you will find all my Ds projects.